RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Employer is held responsible for employee undertakings (includes non-lawyer)
     - Lawyer's duty to the client overrides the duty owed to a fellow lawyer, except in official court capacity
     - Law Society of New South Wales v Autore
-      - Lawyer argued that payment of counsel's fees was a personal undertaking, not one of practice’s
+      - Lawyer argued that payment of counsel's fees was a personal undertaking, not one of practice's
-      - Failed, tribunal ruled that ‘failure by a solicitor to honor an undertaking given in a personal capacity, may still amount to professional misconduct’
+      - Failed, tribunal ruled that 'failure by a solicitor to honor an undertaking given in a personal capacity, may still amount to professional misconduct'
     - Undertaking use cases
-      - A solicitor’s payment of bills in order to effect a property settlement
+      - A solicitor's payment of bills in order to effect a property settlement
       - an undertaking given to the lawyer's professional organization to provide documents in response to a complaint
-      - One given to meet another firm’s costs upon the transferring of a file
+      - One given to meet another firm's costs upon the transferring of a file
-  - Duty to other lawyers - not communicating with another lawyer’s client
+  - Duty to other lawyers - not communicating with another lawyer's client
-    - If both parties are represented, don’t talk to opponent client without asking opponent lawyer
+    - If both parties are represented, don't talk to opponent client without asking opponent lawyer
       - Can only inform client that they did not reply
   - Duty to other lawyers - not communicating with another lawyer or government authority
     - Cannot take an unfair advantage of the obvious error of another solicitor or person if you would get an unearned advantage